janmenne/Running-Thief-Problem/README.md

 This problem is about a thief, that has to rob a set of houses in different streets. <br>
 He has a backpack that is capable of a specified amount of loot and should get the most in the shortest time (way).<br>
 We used Dijkstra to measure the distance between a house and the end house.
 Then an algorithm builds a value that represents worth/weight/distance. <br>
-This algorithm then takes the best route and builds our path from house to house.
+This algorithm takes the best route and builds our path from house to house.

 ## Installation